MicrosoftDocs/dynamics-365-fraud-protection/content/event-tracing.md

 Four supported classifications of events are currently available in event tracing: *trace events*, *audit events*, *monitoring events*, and *transactional events*.

-## Transactional events
+### Transactional events
-You use transactional events to create custom scorecards and automated workflows using the data available in your assessment and non-assessment API calls.
+Use transactional events to create custom scorecards and automated workflows using the data available in your assessment and non-assessment API calls.
 Using blob storage, you can also copy the data from historical API calls to create a data warehouse for your business.
 The payload for this event includes the entire request and response for each API call.

 **Namespace: FraudProtection.Observe.<APIName> or FraudProtection.Assessment.<APIName>**